This page contains Chapter 8 from

 Wouldn’t the elimination of aging and death result in overcrowding on the Earth?

 Compared to the present, humanity can make far better use of the Earth as a whole.
-For example, huge swathes of land in some countries are presently devoted to large areas for cattle which are grown to be turned into meat for humans to eat.
+For example, huge swathes of land in some countries are presently devoted to pasture for cattle which are grown to be turned into meat for humans to eat.
 Improvements in lab-grown meat (using synthetic biology) can soon lead to a massive reduction in that kind of agriculture – and a reallocation of the land formerly dedicated for that purpose.